Setting the Scene for Optimal Nutrition

 #1 – Wellman Sports Multi Vitamin – 1 tab a day.
 Designed with higher doses of certain vitamins and minerals, plus energy enhancing properties to support an athletic lifestyle.

-#2 – Omega 3 Fish Oil – 2x 1000mg capsules a day, with high concentrations of DHA and EPA.
-Important for cognitive function, joint health and hormone production.
-As modern diets contain too much pro-inflammatory Omega 6’s, it’s important to balance the ratios with daily Omega 3.
-We take high-quality Nordic Naturals Ultimate Omega soft gels.
+#2 – High-Grade Omega 3 Fish Oil – Fish Oil capsules can be of questionable quality with the fish oil oxidised, defeating the purpose.
+Go for the highest concentrations of DHA and EPA you can afford.
+Important for cognitive function, joint health, hormone production and battling inflammation.
+As modern diets contain far too much pro-inflammatory Omega 6’s, it’s important to balance the ratios with daily Omega 3.
+We take high-quality.
+We take a teaspoon of Nordic Oil High-Strength daily.

 #3 – Vitamin D3 – 4000 UI a day.
 Best source of Vitamin D is actually sun exposure.
 Vitamin D is a critical hormone for recovery and repair within the body.
 Maximise your intake, especially in the cold and dark months where skin exposure to sunlight is minimal.
 See this Vitamin D Article.